yafeng/SpliceVista/Readme.txt

 Step1:prepare the input file for SpliceView
-First, you need to extract PSM data from the output file of database searching and format them in a tab-delimited text file like this:
-Accession	peptide sequence		1	2	3	4	5	6	7	8
-ENSP00000342181 nSQDDYDEER      3638.974989     3573.00811      3754.7922       3734.386299     3359.112228     2412.318846     2468.562338     3162.3
+First, you need to extract PSM data from the output file of database searching and format them in a tab-delimited text file like this: peptide sequence	Accession	1	2	3	4	5	6	7	8 nSQDDYDEER	ENSP00000342181	3638.974989     3573.00811      3754.7922       3734.386299     3359.112228     2412.318846     2468.562338     3162.3

-*NOTE* In the column with sample tag 1-8, they are the original intensity value from 8-plex iTRAQ labelling.(put the standard or control in the first place, original intensity will be normalized).
+*NOTE* In the column with sample tag 1-8, they are the ion intensity from 8-plex iTRAQ labelling.(put the standard or control in the first place, intensity will be normalized in next step.) number of sample can vary, if label free method is used for quantification, precusor area or PSM count can be put in as value.
+In the end, they will be normalized as well.
 Tip: copy and paste the needed columns in EXCEL, and then copy and save it in a plain text file.
 It is ok to have multiple IDs in the Accession column, but it has to be separated by semicomma (;) symbol.
+Peptide sequence can contain letters in lower case.

 Here, we will use the heavy_testfile.txt file (a tab-delimited text file described as in step1) to illustrate the workflow.

 Step2:insert gene symbol for each PSM- ensembl-converter.py (use ensembl-converter.py for ENSP protein accession, or unipro-converter.py for uniprot protein accession)
 Read and insert gene symbol for each PSM.
 Each protein accession will be assigned a gene symbol which will be used to retrieve its known splice variants in the next step.
 This is done by converter.py.

+Command: Python converter.py --i heavy_testfile.txt --prefix heavy --database ensembl --n 2

+The first argument --i is the input file, the second is the prefix of output file.
+Given the prefix in the example, you will get an output file named as heavy_psmdata.txt. --database specify the database was used to search peptide spectra, --n has three options for normalization: if 0, no normalization is performed, if n is given 1 or 2, intensity will be normalized in method 1 or 2

+use --n 0 when intensity of peptides are already normalized in input files.
-To calculate the relative intensity of each PSM, the intensity of PSM in each sample is normalized by the intensity of the standard or control using the following fomula:
+To calculate the relative intensity of each PSM, the intensity of PSM in each sample is normalized by the intensity of the standard or control using the following fomula: normalization method 1:
-X(relative intensity)=intensity of X/intensity of 1,
+X(relative intensity)=intensity of X/intensity of sample1,
-sample1 is standard or control.
+usually used when sample1 is standard or control.
+X=1,2,3… normalization method 2:
+X(relative intensity)=intensity of X/mean of intensity of sample1 and sample2,
+usually used when sample1 and sample2 are two replicates in  control sample.
 X=1,2,3…

-Command: Python converter.py heavy_testfile.txt heavy

-The first argument is the input file, the second is the prefix of output file.
-You will get an output file named as heavy_psmdata.txt.

 Step3: merge PSMs for same peptide sequence into one, calculate the mean of relative intensity and standard deviation of PSMs Then for each peptide, calculate the mean of all PSMs' relative intensity and the standard deviation.

-Command: Python normalize.py heavy
+Command: Python mergepsm.py heavy
 output: heavy_pepdata.txt

+use the same prefix in previous step to group PSMs into peptides, intensity of peptide is the mean of all the peptides PSM's relative intensity, standard deviation is calculated.
 Before clusterpeptide.py is used, all peptides will be assigned to cluster 0.

 Step4: Download data from EVDB and GenBank - download.py
 The script in this step retrieves splice variants in EVDB by gene symbol and the translated sequences of these splice variants in GenBank.

 Command: Python download.py heavy

-(you will asked to type in a valid email in order to access NCBI database)
+use the same prefix in previous step to download splice variant information from database (you will asked to type in a valid email in order to access NCBI database)
 Output: splicingvar.txt, subexon.txt, varseq.fa, gene_notfound.txt, var_notfound.txt.